degenone/FSO-part0/new_note_diagram.md

     deactivate Client
     Client->>Server: Rendring triggers both a GET request for CSS to `/main.css`... activate Server
-    and
-    Client->>Server: ...and a GET request for JavaScript to `/main.js`. end
     rect rgba(163, 73, 164, 0.3)
     note right of Client: 6.
-    par
-    Server-->>Client: Server sends a 200 HTML response with text/css to the GET request. and
+    Server-->>Client: Server sends a 200 HTML response with text/css to the GET request. end
+    and
+    Client->>Server: ...and a GET request for JavaScript to `/main.js`. rect rgba(163, 73, 164, 0.3)
+    note right of Client: 6.
     Server-->>Client: Server sends a 200 HTML response with application/javascript to the GET request. deactivate Server
     end